 1. BYOB Event Registration

 Only University organizations may register for and sponsor an event where participants are allowed to bring their own Alcoholic Beverages [ BYOB]; for the purpose of this policy, the term ‘University organizations’ includes registered student groups and university departments or offices.
-All organizations as deemed by this definition must petition in writing (complete a form) for approval to hold a BYOB event on campus 4 weeks in advance; forms are available through Student Activities and Involvement & Leadership (SAIL).
-Once the needed paperwork has been completed (including an approved time-line, list of requirements, and an understanding of policy compliance), the document must be signed by the Associate Director of SAIL for Programming and the Dean of Students to ensure all necessary requirements for the event have been met.
+All organizations as deemed by this definition must petition in writing (complete a form) for approval to hold a BYOB event on campus 4 weeks in advance; forms are available through Highsmith Student Union and Student Activities.
+Once the needed paperwork has been completed (including an approved time-line, list of requirements, and an understanding of policy compliance), the document must be signed by the Associate Director of Highsmith Student Union and Student Activities and the Dean of Students to ensure all necessary requirements for the event have been met.
 For university departments or offices, the BYOB Event Request Form must be signed by their designated Dean/Director and the Dean of Students.

 2. Policy Compliance

-The organization sponsoring a BYOB event is responsible for policy compliance and is expected to have certain members designated to monitor compliance at the event (the number of designated members will be determined in advance by the Associate Director of SAIL for Programming, based on the anticipated size of the event).
+The organization sponsoring a BYOB event is responsible for policy compliance and is expected to have certain members designated to monitor compliance at the event (the number of designated members will be determined in advance by the Associate Director of Highsmith Student Union and Student Activities, based on the anticipated size of the event).
 Failure to comply with all elements of this policy and BYOB Procedure may result in the loss of the privilege to sponsor a BYOB event as well as possible action through the Citizenship Education Process (for students) as well as law enforcement (for both the organization and/or individual students).

 Specifically, the sponsoring organization is responsible for: